Xorn

 Xorn is the alias of two fictional characters appearing in American comic books published by Marvel Comics.
 He first appeared in New X-Men Annual 2001 (September 2001).
 He was created by Grant Morrison and Frank Quitely.
 He is a mutant who has a miniature star residing in his head, which gives him the abilities of gravitational electromagnetism, self-sustenance, and healing.
 He is most commonly associated with the X-Men and Brotherhood of Mutants.
 Initially in the pages of New X-Men, he was revealed to be Magneto in disguise.
-However, Excalibur established him as a separate character named Kuan-Yin Xorn and his brother Shen Zorn.
+However, a later issue established him as a separate character named Kuan-Yin Xorn and his brother Shen Xorn.

 Publication history

 Xorn first appeared in New X-Men Annual 2001 (September 2001), Xorn was created by Grant Morrison and Frank Quitely.
 Originally depicted as a Chinese mutant with a "star for a brain," he is eventually revealed to be the X-Men's nemesis Magneto in disguise at the climax of Morrison's run.
 After Magneto is apparently killed during the "Planet X" story arc, he appears alive in 2004's Excalibur (vol. 3) #1, which established that Xorn never was Magneto.
 Marvel has presented several partial explanations, both in the comics pages and in the press as to the true nature, identity, and motives of Xorn.